 - Somebody visits your website twice in two different sessions = e-mail about your business and how it can help them

 But this can be taken a step further by predicting things a step further.
 If someone signs up for your newsletter they obviously have an interest in what you have to offer.
-Therefore why not send them an e-mail not only welcoming them, but explaining how your business can help fulfil their (perceived needs).
+Therefore why not send them an e-mail not only welcoming them but explaining how your business can help fulfill their (perceived needs).
 Seal the deal by including a discount code/coupon off their first order.
 Doesn’t this seem like a more effective automatically sent e-mail than a simple welcome e-mail?

-Automation is a very effective way to not only gain leads but also to convert warm leads into customers.
+Automation is a very effective way to not only gain leads but also convert warm leads into customers.
 For assistance with setting this up and driving sales to your business, contact the expert digital agents at Ireland Website Design.